 Have you ever wondered why your strapless bra tries to become a belt as soon as you leave the house?
 There are several reasons your strapless bra doesn’t want to sit snugly around your chest, and we’ll get into some of them below.
 The most common culprits are due to the bra’s fit.

 When wearing a normal bra, you get support from both the straps and the band.
 With a strapless bra, you’re only getting support from the band.
 This means the band on a strapless bra should be a bit tighter than you’re used to with your day-to-day lingerie.
 In fact, it is recommended you buy strapless bras that are a size down in both the band and the cup.
-If you are already at an A cup, try going down two sizes in the band.
+If you are already using a great push-up bra for small breasts, try going down two sizes in the band.

 Sizing down helps a bra stay snug on your chest, while still keeping your breasts in place.
 The tighter the bra, the less space it has to move.
-Just be sure you don’t get a band that’s too small—you still want to breathe throughout the day!
+Just be sure you don’t get a band that’s too small, or else you'll risk creating bulges—https://thebetterfit.com/what-causes-bra-bulge/you still want to breathe throughout the day!
 If you can slide one or two fingers under the band, you should be good to go.

 As we mentioned, the band is the only support you get from a strapless bra, so make that band count!
-The larger your assets, the wider your band should be.
+The larger your assets, the wider your band should be, especially when you're using a highly rated full figured push up bra with removable straps.
 Even smaller chested women may find they prefer a wider band when it comes to a strapless.

 Think about the support difference between a tiny banded bra and a corset.
 The more band you have, the more support you get.
 Look for bands that wrap around your chest and back and opt for a style with at least 3 clasps (though 4 are better for C cups and above).